Speaking

 The Picture Story activity is a fun and creative way for students to practice their narrative skills and sequential language.
 In this activity, students arrange pictures to create a story and then tell the story to the class.

 Materials Needed: You’ll need a set of pictures for this activity.
 The pictures should be able to be arranged in different ways to create different stories.
+I’ve written a complete guide on creating story sequencing pictures with ChatGPT and given away all the necessary prompts you use with little effort.

 Conducting the Activity: